somewhatalex/Emblitz/README.md

-# Risk-Game-Online
+# Emblitz
-Risk game that's playable online in a browser.
-We still need a name.
-Buh.
+Real-time strategy game that's playable online in a browser.
+We now have a name! 😎

 You need to set up an sql server and create the `auth.json` file for the database in the top directory using this format:
 Host should be `127.0.0.1` if testing locally.